samboamah/AirBnB_clone/README.md

 ## Environment :computer:
-The console was developed in Ubuntu 14.04LTS using python3 (version 3.4.3).
+The console was developed in Ubuntu 22.04 LTS using python3 (version 3.10.4).

 ### Further information :bookmark_tabs:
 For further information on python version, and documentation visit [python.org](https://www.python.org/).

 ## Requirements :memo:
-Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 14.04, python3 and pep8 style corrector.
+Knowledge in python3, how to use a command line interpreter, a computer with Ubuntu 22ZZ.04, python3 and pep8 style corrector.

 ## Repo Contents :clipboard:
 This repository constains the following files: